stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-creamy-marshmallow-fudge.md

   - recipes/moms-recipes/_posts/2024-01-01-quick-nut-fudge.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   Indulge in the velvety smoothness of Creamy Marshmallow Fudge, a classic confection that combines the rich taste of semi-sweet chocolate with the airy sweetness of marshmallows.
 This recipe is a foolproof way to create a luxurious treat that melts in your mouth, perfect for sharing during the holidays, special occasions, or as a delightful finish to any meal.
 With a few simple steps, you can whip up this decadent fudge, ensuring a creamy texture and a perfectly sweet taste that's bound to satisfy any sweet tooth.

-## Ingredients
+ingredients:

-* 2 cups sugar
+  - 2 cups sugar
-* ⅔ cup evaporated milk
+  - ⅔ cup evaporated milk
-* 16 large marshmallows
+  - 16 large marshmallows
-* ¼ tsp salt
+  - ¼ tsp salt
-* ¼ cup butter
+  - ¼ cup butter
-* 1 (6oz) package semi-sweet chocolate pieces
+  - 1 (6oz) package semi-sweet chocolate pieces
-* 1 tsp vanilla extract
+  - 1 tsp vanilla extract

-## Instructions
+instructions:
+  - step:
+    title: Combine

-1. **Combine:** In a saucepan, combine sugar, evaporated milk, marshmallows, and salt.
+    description: In a saucepan, combine sugar, evaporated milk, marshmallows, and salt.
+  - step:
+    title: Cook

-2. **Cook:** Stir over medium heat, stirring constantly, until the marshmallows and sugar have completely melted.
+    description: Stir over medium heat, stirring constantly, until the marshmallows and sugar have completely melted.
 Once bubbles cover the entire surface, continue boiling for an additional 5 minutes, still stirring.
+  - step:
+    title: Combine

-3. **Combine:** Remove the saucepan from heat.
+    description: Remove the saucepan from heat.
 Beat in the butter, chocolate pieces, and vanilla extract until the chocolate has fully melted and the mixture is smooth.
+  - step:
+    title: Mold

-4. **Mold:** Pour the fudge into a buttered 9-inch square pan and spread evenly.
+    description: Pour the fudge into a buttered 9-inch square pan and spread evenly.
+  - step:
+    title: Serve

-5. **Serve:** Chill in the refrigerator until the fudge is hard.
+    description: Chill in the refrigerator until the fudge is hard.
 Keep refrigerated until ready to serve.
+nutrition:
+  servings_per_recipe: 24
+  calories: 121
+  total_fat: 3.8
+  saturated_fat: 2.4
+  cholesterol: 6
+  sodium: 421
+  total_carbohydrates: 22.1
+  total_sugars: 21.1
+  protein: 0.7
+prep_time: PT10M
+cook_time: PT15M
+total_time: PT25M
+---

+# Creamy Marshmallow Fudge

 ## Delving Deeper into Creamy Marshmallow Fudge